-With holiday festivities just around the corner, police are expecting an uptick in DUI accidents and arrests.
-Increased alcohol consumption is a given during end-of-year holidays; however, we all have a duty to drink responsibly.
+During the holiday seasons or summer barbeques, police expect an uptick in DUI accidents and arrests.
+Increased alcohol consumption is a given during end-of-year holidays; however, every member of society has a duty to drink responsibly.
 Unfortunately, statistics show that drunk drivers are responsible for a significant portion of traffic fatalities in December.
 In 2018, the NHTSA reported 839 deaths from DUI crashes in December.
 It stands to reason that many people will drink among friends and loved ones, but could party hosts be liable for damages if a party guest causes an accident?

 The short answer is: maybe.
-First, we need to understand Florida’s dram shop law.
+First, you need to understand Florida’s dram shop law.

 What Is the Dram Shop Law?